Biography

 Since my initial formal training with Richard Raffan, I have learned a great deal about woodturning from many others.
 This group includes Ray Key of England, Kip Christensen of Utah, Bob Krause of California, and Soren Berger of New Zealand.
 And in 1995 I spent a week in England studying with Melvyn Firmager learning his technique for making hollow vessels.
 I thank them all for being willing to share.

 My current direction is to combine my woodcarving skills with my woodturning skills.
-I am drawn to the pottery of the pueblo Indians who live along the Rio Grande River in New Mexico.
+I am drawn to the pottery of the Pueblo Indians who live along the Rio Grande River in New Mexico.
 I am especially fond of the black-on-black pottery of Santa Clara and San Ildefonso.
-I am now incorporating design elements seen on the pottery of these pueblos into my own designs for carved turnings.
+I am also quite fond of the pottery and designs of the ancient Mimbres people who lived in southwestern New Mexico along the Mimbres river which is not far from Silver City.
+I am now incorporating design elements seen on the pottery of both peoples into my own designs for carved, burned and painted turnings.